jim-schwoebel/allie/datasets/readme.md

 - [image augmentation](https://github.com/aleju/imgaug/tree/0a367d198b771dbfa10936820a4d7d4cc4f8bc6b)
 - [video augmentation](https://github.com/okankop/vidaug/tree/14aad8fc0e58ac27966a113768a33610c8ece4db)

+Some things you can do to clean datasets include:

+- file de duplication (use from a prior script)
+- speaker uniqueness / identity uniqueness
+- noise removal / normalization, etc.

 ## Audio datasets
 There are two main types of audio datasets: speech datasets and audio event/music datasets.
 * get_commonvoice.py - standard dataset used for speech